vinceskahan/v5wiki/Configure-a-web-server-(Apache,-NGINX-or-lighttpd).md

-WeeWX works with many different web servers, including Apache, nginx, and lighttpd.
+WeeWX works with many different web servers, including Apache, NGINX, and lighttpd.

 If you install WeeWX from a DEB or RPM package on a system that has a functioning web server, the WeeWX reports should be visible at the path `http://hostname/weewx`

 If you cannot see the WeeWX reports, you must tell the web server where to find them.

-There are three basic strategies: modify the web server configuration, modify the weewx configuration, or create a symlink.
+There are three basic strategies: modify the web server configuration, modify the WeeWX configuration, or create a symlink.

 The following examples show how to make the URL `http://hostname/weewx` point to the `HTML_ROOT` directory `/home/weewx/public_html`